 The layout of the Subtitles Settings menu may differ depending on the streaming device you’re using.
 But you can choose subtitle styles, which effectively change the size.
 And, you can adjust individual features such as font color, outline, background, etc.

 You change the font size the same way you change the text size.
 Once inside the Subtitles Settings menu, select Font Size, and choose the one that fits your viewing preferences.

 But you can also create a subtitle preset for Prime Video.
 Log into your Amazon profile, click on the hamburger icon, select Prime Video, and choose Settings.

 Navigate to the Subtitles tab, click on the Edit option under Presets, and set the font size that works best for you.

-A quick restart of the playback or the subtitles should fix this issue, but it’s not always that easy.
-Some broadcasters use a different subtitle format and you might need to change the settings on the streaming device.
+A quick restart of the subtitles or the stream’s playback should fix the subtitle syncing issue, but it’s not always that easy.
+Some broadcasters use a different subtitle format, and you might need to change the settings on the streaming device.

-Previously, we’ve mentioned secondary Digital or Analog Subtitle options.
-You might need to choose CC2 or CC3 under those settings to fix the issue.
-This usually happens when you want to use exotic subtitles, but you need to double-check the requirements with the broadcaster.
+For secondary digital or analog subtitle options, you might need to choose CC2 or CC3 under the settings.
+This scenario usually happens when you want to use exotic subtitles, but you need to double-check the broadcaster requirements.